Our mission is to help raise awareness for at-risk children in Orange County.

-The Marconi is a class 501(c)(3) nonprofit that donates a portion of net proceeds from hosted events to local children’s charities.
+The Marconi is a 501(c)(3) nonprofit that donates a portion of net proceeds from hosted events to local children’s charities.

 The Marconi Automotive Museum & Foundation for Kids is dedicated to being an integral part of growth in Southern California.
 We host two annual fundraisers a year where we split the net proceeds with another at-risk children’s charity and organize food, toy, and back to school drives which benefit additional charities throughout Orange County.